Skip to content

 Track: own it once it is live

-You ownThe move that delivers itDone whenLearn it
+You ownHow you deliver itDone whenLearn it

 The stop still worksHalt a live run yourself after each model or prompt change, and confirm one wrong action still cannot reach past what it was scoped to.You have stopped a real run mid-flight since the last change, not just at launch, and a bad turn still touches only the one thing it was scoped to.Blast radius: bound what one turn can touch